 What is an architect?

-With responsibility for the safe construction and long-term durability of houses and commercial properties crucial to the role, it's no wonder that architects have to go through a rigorous process to become fully qualified.
+With responsibility for the safe construction and long-term durability of houses and commercial properties crucial to the role, it's no wonder that architects must undergo a rigorous process to become fully qualified.

 Learn more about the role of an architect.